-Thermal Sprayed Non-Skid (TSN) coatings are also now being used on US Navy aircraft carriers, some of which will carry similar jets to the UK’s new carriers.
+Thermal Sprayed Non-Skid (TSN) coatings, specifically created to meet the performance conditions for vertical take-off aircraft from ships’ surfaces are also now being used on US Navy aircraft carriers, some of which will carry similar jets to the UK’s new carriers.
 The coatings being used there were developed by the US Navy.

 Nuclear-powered aircraft carriers, known as CVN carriers, use arresting gear cables to enable aircraft landings.
 Due to their design the non-skid in the landing area must be non-abrasive, and the aggregate must not be hard or as dense.
 It must be capable of breaking down or ‘giving’ to the arresting gear cables as aircraft tail hooks catch them and cause them to slap against the deck.
 Sanchez explains: “Non-skid for CVN use is broken into two composition types, Abrasive & Non-Abrasive.

-“Normally the aggregate used is aluminum, which is a softer alloy.
-It’s used in the non-abrasive areas and identified as Limited non-skid, versus the General non-skid which uses very hard and dense aluminum oxide aggregate.”
+“Normally the aggregate used is aluminium, which is a softer alloy.
+It’s used in the non-abrasive areas and identified as Limited non-skid, versus the General non-skid which uses very hard and dense aluminium oxide aggregate.”